gouthambs/karuth-source/content/articles/git-for-dummies.rst

 Git Basics
 ----------
 One of the basic concepts in git is the notion of *upstream* and *origin*.
-The term *upstream* refers to the main repository lets say the pandas on github hosted at `https://github.com/pydata/pandas`.
+The term *upstream* refers to the main repository lets say the pandas on github hosted at `https://github.com/pydata/pandas <https://github.com/pydata/pandas>`.
 However you have forked the to work on an issue, then the *origin* would refer to the user's fork of the *upstream* repository.

-- **Initialize repositor**: in an empty folder
+- **Initialize repository**: in an empty folder
   ``
   git init
   ``